A Disability is Defined by the Equality Act 2010

 If you’ve already done this - great!
 If you haven’t please do so as soon as possible.

-Sometimes it’s possible to arrange for you to get access to your accommodation a day or two before everyone else arrives in September.
-If this is of interest to you, please email email@example.com
+Sometimes it’s possible to arrange for you to get access to your accommodation a day everyone else arrives in September.
+If this is of interest to you, please email Accommodation firstname.lastname@example.org at least two weeks prior your accommodation start date.

-If you have a disability that is likely to mean that you will need additional equipment, software or support services to help you with your studies or getting around the University, you should apply for the Disabled Students' Allowance (DSA).
-If you are unsure whether or not to apply, please e-mail firstname.lastname@example.org and we will advise.
-If you have applied and have your Study Needs Assessment report, please bring this with you to the Induction event or to a meeting with your Adviser.
+If you have a disability that is likely to mean that you will need additional equipment, software or support services to help you with your studies or getting around the University, you may be able to apply for Disabled Students' Allowance (DSA).
+If you are unsure whether or not to apply, please email email@example.com and we will advise.
+If you have applied and have your Study Needs Assessment report, please send this to firstname.lastname@example.org as soon as possible.

 If you haven’t applied before you arrive, make sure you bring your evidence with you so that we can advise you on what action to take.

-If you are not eligible for the Allowance, because of the course you take or because you are an EU or overseas student, your Wellbeing Adviser will meet with you to discuss and determine your support and technology needs.
+If you are not eligible for the Allowance (DSA), because of the course you take or because you are an EU or overseas student, please contact email@example.com to get in touch with a Wellbeing Adviser about support and technology needs.